SDR-Technologies/NanoSDR/README.md

 Compiled from sources available here: https://physics.princeton.edu/pulsar/k1jt/wsjtx-2.2.2.tgz

 #### LuaRadio 0.8
-LuaRadio can be used to rapidly prototype software radios, modulation/demodulation utilities, and signal processing experiments.
+LuaRadio can be used to rapidly prototype software radio applications, modulation/demodulation utilities, and signal processing experiments.
 It can also be embedded into existing radio applications to serve as a user scriptable engine for signal processing.
 LuaRadio is very similar to GNUradio using blocks, sources, sinks, except it use scripts (no GUI).

 Very nice and functional examples are provided on the website &github for RTLSDR device, can be easily adapted to other devices.
 Website : https://luaradio.io